- November Weather in Iceland

 The reason for this discrepancy?
 November isn't within the peak season in Iceland.
 But don't let that put you off visiting.
 Those who arrive in November will find fewer crowds, a wider choice of hotels in Iceland, and a unique winter wonderland almost entirely to themselves.

 Once you've arrived in the country, you'll want to think carefully about the best way to get around.
 Since the weather in November is wintry and unpredictable, the roads can be dangerous.
 The Ring Road is usually cleared of any snow and ice on a regular basis, so you should be able to drive around Iceland in November without too much trouble.

 However, if you're heading to the northern parts of Iceland, where weather conditions can be worse, you'll want to take extra precautions.
 Driving in Iceland can be dangerous, and you'll need to be particularly careful if you plan to leave the Ring Road, as these roads aren't usually gritted.

 If you're nervous about driving in wintry conditions, it's a good idea to stick to organized tours instead.
-These are a safe and convenient way to explore all areas of Iceland.
+These are safe and convenient ways to explore all areas of Iceland.

 Tours that Operate in Iceland in November

 Most tours that run in summer are still operating in November, so you should be able to enjoy most types of activities.
 Winter excursions often present Iceland’s most popular tours and activities in an entirely new way, showcasing both the diversity of this country’s seasons and its sheer potential for fun and adventure.

 Despite the occasionally cruel temperatures, tour operators are on hand to provide you with thermal wear that makes outdoor activities, such as winter horseback riding, scuba diving, or glacial hiking, just as comfortable as they are in summer.